 The LEAP into Science program consists of a range of workshops that incorporate hands-on science activities and related children’s books for children ages 3-10 and families, as well as science bookmarks and exploration cards that extend learning at home.
 These programs are currently offered in 52 branches of The Free Library of Philadelphia, as well as in partner organizations listed below in 10 states across the US.

-Where is the LEAP into Science program currently happening?
+Where is LEAP into Science being offered?

 LEAP into Science programming is currently taking place in Philadelphia, PA as well as 10 expansion sites nationwide.
 Each site consists of 2-3 partnering organizations.
 All sites are listed below.

 WOW Children's Museum

 Lafayette Public Library